Predictia/AQUA/diagnostics/teleconnections/README.md

 The `env-teleconnections.yml` file can be used to create the `conda` environment needed to run the diagnostic.
 It is also possible to install the `teleconnections` environment with `pip`, since a `pyproject.toml` file is provided.

-We remind that at the actual version of the diagnostic, the `AQUA` framework is all is needed to run the diagnostic, so that you can simply follow the instructions in the `AQUA` documentation.
-A specific installation for teleconnections diagnostic is needed only if you want to run the tests.

 ### Installation on Levante